adamshand/macos-wifi-toggle/README.md

 1. Edit `wifi-toggle.sh` and change the ETHERNET_REGEX variable to match the name of your ethernet device.
 It doesn't have to be the full name of the device, but it **MUST** uniquely match only a single ethernet device.
 In this case either "Thunderbolt" or "Ethernet" would work fine.
 If it matches more than one device, the script will error.

-1. The script is setup to use the builtin Mac WiFi device called `Wi-Fi`.
+1. By default the script uses the builtin Mac WiFi device `Wi-Fi`.
 If you are using another device (eg. a USB WiFi adapter) you will also need to update the `WIFI_REGEX` variable.

 1. Run `wifi-toggle.sh on` and it will install a launchd service in `~/Library/LaunchAgents`.
 From now on ...